News

 The online retailer is also experimenting with unmanned technologies.

-A recent filing cited in the report said those include “unmanned warehouses, drone delivery, self-driving vehicles, unmanned delivery stations and convenience stores, among others.”
+A recent filing said those include “unmanned warehouses, drone delivery, self-driving vehicles, unmanned delivery stations and convenience stores, among others.”

 Liu said JD.com has set up more than 80 training bases around China.